Homotopy units in A-infinity algebras: Main theorem for operads of groupoids

 Here $e$ is the final groupoid, which consists of only one object and one morphism (the identity), $\mathbb Z$ is the groupoid with one object with automorphism group $\mathbb Z$, and $E$ is the groupoid with two isomorphic objects, $e\cong e'$, with trivial automorphism groups.
 The functor $i$ is the inclusion of the discrete subgroupoid formed by the two objects, and $j$ is the inclusion of an object.
 Recall that a groupoid $G$ is \emph{discrete} if the only morphisms in $G$ are the indentities.

 Indeed, a functor satisfying the right lifting property with respect to $\varnothing\into e$, $i$, or $p$, is a functor surjective on objects, full, or faithful, respectively. \end{rem}

 \begin{rem} Limits are easier than colimits in the category of groupoids, at least easier than non-filtered colimits.
 However, colimits behave well on objects, in the sense that the set of objects of the colimit of a diagram of groupoids is the colimit of the diagram of object sets.
-This follows from the fact that the `set of objects' functor from groupoids to sets as a right adjoint,
+This follows from the fact that the `set of objects' functor from groupoids to sets has a right adjoint,

 The right adjoint, called `contractible groupoid' functor, sends the empty set to the empty groupoid, and any non-empty set $S$ to the contractible groupoid with object set $S$.
 Recall that a groupoid $G$ is \emph{contractible} if it is equivalent to $e$, i.e.~if it has a non-empty set of objects and there exists a unique isomorphism between any to objects of $G$.
-Hence, morphisms into contractible groupoids are usually denoted by simply indicating the source and the target.
+Hence, morphisms into contractible groupoids are usually denoted by simply indicating the source, the target, and the map between object sets.

 The `contractible groupoid' and the `set of objects' functors preserve products, hence they induce an adjoint pair on operads,

 In particular, the `set of objects' functor also preserves colimits at the level of operads.
 This fact is used in the proof of the following lemma. \end{rem}